dustincys/en-1/_posts/2013-08-2-bioconductor-2013.md

 ![](http://i.imgur.com/rFBcNzH.png)

-#### Download the New Version of Rstudio from [Rstudio](http://www.rstudio.com/ide/download/desktop) Homepage
+#### Download the New Version of Rstudio

-You can download the lastest **Rstudio** version from this page and install it via **Ubuntu Software Center**.
+You can download the lastest **Rstudio** version from this [page](http://www.rstudio.com/ide/download/desktop).

 ![](http://i.imgur.com/pYhLnnw.png)

-After that, you could reinstall it and it will automatically change to the R version that you have installed.
-Fortunately, you could see below.
+After that, you could reinstall it via **Ubuntu Software Center**. and it will automatically change to the R version that you have installed.
+Fortunately, you could see it as below.

 ![](http://i.imgur.com/gM70JYv.png)